Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-outnumbered-series/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true
+collection: "count-to"

 title: "The Outnumbered Series"
-headerTitle: "A series of simple card games all about one number."
 blurb: "A series of simple card games that all revolve around one unique number, using it as creatively as possible."
-blurbShort: "A series of simple card games that all revolve around one unique number."
+# blurb: "A series of simple card games that all revolve around one unique number."
 downloadLink: "https://drive.google.com/drive/folders/1ZOi00XqNZdUMHlVJj0ylx_8vFSA6EPow"

-color: "blue"

 date: 2023-10-20

 difficulty: "kids-can-play"
 genres: ["party"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["numbers", "simultaneous-turns", "fast-paced"]
 themes: []